riyamittal12426/LazySheeps/QUICK_REFERENCE.md

 ## 🗣️ Elevator Pitch (30 seconds)

-> "LangHub is an AI-powered analytics platform for open-source teams.
+> "Katalyst is an AI-powered analytics platform for open-source teams.
 We predict developer burnout before it happens, visualize team collaboration patterns, and motivate contributors through gamification.
 Built with Django and React, we're ready to help thousands of teams build better software while protecting developer wellbeing."

 ## 🤔 Q&A Prep